Naveiras-Lab/MarrowQuant/README.md

 ## Installing & Running AdipoQuant
 The AdipoQuant function was devised for the purpose of adipocyte segmentation in extramedullary adipose tissue samples.
 The script works with QuPath where projects can be created with raw image files (for example .vsi or .tiff formats).
-Steps from launch to results
+Steps from launch to results:

-## Create a project in QuPath.
+## Create a project in QuPath
-Define “Tissue Boundaries” and “Artifacts” annotations.
+1. Define “Tissue Boundaries” and “Artifacts” annotations.
-Open the script: Automate/Shared scripts/AdipoQuant
+2. Open the script: Automate/Shared scripts/AdipoQuant
-Press Run to launch the processing.
+3. Press Run to launch the processing.
-At the beginning of the script, the user may modify adipocyte parameters including the minimum size, maximum size, and minimum circularity of adipocytes.
+4. At the beginning of the script, the user may modify adipocyte parameters including the minimum size, maximum size, and minimum circularity of adipocytes.

 Recommended values are set by default to minimum size of 300µm2, maximum size of 15,000µm2, and minimum circularity of 0.0.
 The feature “exclude on edges” is by default set to true.

 ## Export Results
 To export results, open and run the AdipoQuant_Export_Results script.